Sometimes I get a craving for Indian food. Sometimes I get a craving for a good veggie burger. This is the answer to both.

 - 2 Eggs

-- Cook the spinach and press out any excess water
+Cook the spinach and press out any excess water, set aside to cool

-- When they are done, mash them lightly with a potato masher and add the cumin and curry powder
+When the lentils are done, mash them lightly with a potato masher and add the cumin and curry powder

 In the same skillet, cook the onion for 5 minutes over medium in 1 Tablespoon of olive oil.
 When it starts to turn translucent, add the garlic & ginger and cook 5 minutes more

 In mixing bowl, beat eggs.
 Allow the onion mix, spinach and the lentils to cool before adding them to the eggs

 Once cooled, add the onion mix, then the spinach, then the lentils to the bowl and mix thoroughly.